1. Funding

 Celebrating excellence in performing arts

 The Governor General’s Performing Arts Awards (GGPAA) are Canada’s highest honour in the performing arts.
-They recognize a stellar array of artists and arts volunteers for their outstanding contribution to culture in Canada and abroad.
+They recognize a stellar array of artists and arts volunteers for their outstanding contribution to culture in Canada and beyond.

-Prize amount
+Prize

 The Governor General’s Performing Arts Awards were created in 1992 under the patronage of the Right Honourable Ramon John Hnatyshyn, then Governor General of Canada, and with the encouragement of Peter Herrndorf and Brian Robertson, two members of the Toronto Arts Foundation.
 The Awards were established with a start-up grant provided by the federal government as part of the 125th anniversary celebrations of the Confederation of Canada.

-Annual
+Annual competition

 Cumulative list of winners